ch-andrew/finalproject/README.md

 Project Overview

-Website for Omega :
+Website for Cimo :
-Omega is a fake clothing brand with medium-sized office based in Indonesia.
+Cimo is a fake clothing brand with medium-sized office based in Indonesia.
 The company could ship their products to Singapore and Malaysia.

 Objective :
 Creating a website for such company that is also a platform or tools for the employees to create/manage content within the website.